-Giritale tank does not aspire to No. 1 and No. 2 nor (may be) to subsequent tanks, by way of the area covered, leaving those priority places to tanks as Minneriya tank and Parakrama Samudra but if one were to give it a priority place by way of fabled history that could turn out to be factual too, Giritale tank comes somewhere among the top.
+Giritale Wewa does not aspire to No. 1 and No. 2 nor (may be) to subsequent reservoirs, by way of the area covered, leaving those priority places to reservoirs as Minneriya Wewa and Parakrama Samudra but if one were to give it a priority place by way of fabled history that could turn out to be factual too, Giritale Wewa comes somewhere among the top.

 About 12 miles to the east of the ancient kingdom Polonnaruwa on the east side of the Mahaweli is situated at the beautiful hilly range – Dimbulagala.
 In our ancient Pali texts this range is referred to as Udumbara –…